WE LOVE OUR VETS

 San Diego has always been Dr. Noppinger’s dream city.
 She loves to be walking distance to the beach and have easy access to her favorite activities: jogging, hiking, freshening up her surfing skills, and traveling whenever time allows.

-Dr. Noppinger and her husband share their home with two adorable feline friends, and a rescued, perfect brindle dog!
+Dr. Noppinger and her husband share their home with their children, two adorable feline friends, and a rescued, perfect brindle dog!